sbslee/pypgx/docs/commands.rst

 This section describes how to use PyPGx as a command-line program.
 For the public API of Python module ``pypgx``, please see the API section.

-Common Options
+Common options
 ==============

 The following options are common to many PyPGx commands.

--h, --help              show command-specific help message and exit -o FILE, --output FILE  write output to FILE [stdout] --bam_dir DIR           use any BAM files in DIR as input --bam_list FILE         read BAM files from FILE, one file path per line
+-h, --help         Show command-specific help message and exit.
+-o, --output FILE  Write output to FILE [stdout].
+--bam_dir DIR      Treat any BAM files in DIR as input.
+--bam_list FILE    Read BAM files from FILE, one file path per line.

 bam2gt command
 ==============